Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: DOUBLE-DRESSED STATE OF A SINGLE QUBIT

 The coupling between the internal and motional dynamics of the ion is determined by the effective Lamb-Dicke parameter $\eta$, defined as

-Here $\triangle z$ is the extension of the motional ground state wave function.
-The qubit's addressing frequency, $\omega(z)$, depends on the external magnetic field as described by the Breit-Rabi formula \cite{WunderlichBalzer2003} for $^{171}\text{Yb}^+$
+Here $\triangle z$ is the extension of the motional ground-state wave function.
+The qubit's addressing frequency $\omega(z)$ depends on the external magnetic field as described by the Breit-Rabi formula \cite{WunderlichBalzer2003} for $^{171}\text{Yb}^+$,

-Here, $E_{\text{HFS}}$ is the hyperfine splitting between levels with total angular momentum $F = I+1/2$ and $F = I-1/2$ in zero magnetic field, $\mu_B$ is Bohr's magneton, $m_e$ and $m_p$ indicate the electron and proton mass, respectively, $g_J$ and $g_I$ are the electronic and nuclear g-factor, and the magnetic field is given by $B(z) = B_0 + \delta_z B$.
-In equation \ref{Eq:LambDicke} the linear Zeeman effect is considered.
+Here, $E_{\text{HFS}}$ is the hyperfine splitting between levels with total angular momentum $F = I+1/2$ and $F = I-1/2$ in zero magnetic field; $\mu_B$ is Bohr's magneton; $m_e$ and $m_p$ indicate the electron and proton mass, respectively; $g_J$ and $g_I$ are the electronic and nuclear $g$-factor; and the magnetic field is given by $B(z) = B_0 + \delta_z B$.
+In Eq. (\ref{Eq:LambDicke}), the linear Zeeman effect is considered.